Our Team

 Raised in Pohnpei in the Federated States of Micronesia (FSM), Patterson brings to OneReef a passionate conservation and community resource management career spanning more than fifteen years in leadership and management.
 Previously he served as a Regional Coordinator for the USAID Climate Ready Project coordinating support to three Pacific countries (Palau, FSM, and RMI).
 Patterson also served the United Nations Development Program GEF-Small Grants Programme as FSM’s first National Coordinator.
 Patterson served as Executive Director of the Conservation Society of Pohnpei (CSP) in the FSM where he advocated for community-driven solutions, community-led governance, and community participation for progressive community-level development.
 He has served: as a former President of the Pohnpei Lions Club where he founded a community-based organization called MLMDA; on the Micronesia Bound Incorporated Board of Directors in service for at-risk youth program; two terms in the Madolenihmw Municipal Government Legislature where he consecutively chaired the standing committee on Education; and as a member of the Micronesians in Island Conservation (MIC) network for leaders in conservation.
 He also served eight years in the United States Armed Forces (ARMY) military service and is a veteran of the 1991 Iraq campaign.
 Patterson is a grandfather and would like to pass on to his children and grandchildren to enjoy Pohnpei’s pristine paradise and happy home and cultivate in his children the spirit of responsibility and duty to carry on the work to preserve and protect Pohnpei.

-Colin Hyatt is the Executive Administrator for the OneReef US office.
+Colin Hyatt is currently fulfilling both the Impact coordinator and Executive Administrator roles for the OneReef US office.
 Having graduated as a student athlete with a BS in Earth Systems, focusing on oceans and climate, from Stanford University, Colin understands the importance of protecting our marine environments.
 Colin has spent time performing coral research in Australia and Palau, receiving his PADI divemaster certification in Honduras and leading sea kayaking trips in New Zealand.
 He is excited to be a part of the OneReef team where he will be able to use his education and experiences to assist OneReef in their mission to protect coral reefs and the communities they support.
 Colin’s primary job duty will be to assist the US Director and OneReef’s Founder and CEO in making sure the organization runs smoothly and efficiently.
 Colin will assist with donor relations, compliance, scheduling, trip logistics and more.
-In addition, he will be in charge of the info@onereef.org email.
 One of his favorite things is traveling to new places and experiencing new cultures.
 In his free time, you can find Colin enjoying the outdoors whether it be diving, snowboarding, rock climbing or his new favorite activity, surf foiling!

 Akilino is a traditional elder who left formal schooling in third grade after growing interested in canoe carving and seafaring.
 At a very young age, he learned the skills of traditional canoe building, seafaring, and then navigation from his father Albis.
 From his mother, he learned about native medicine that helped save the lives of his crew and many people on remote islands who look to him for healing when sick or injured.
 Akilino is a Knowledge Holder who taught at the OneReef Traditional Skills Summer Camp on Sonsorol Island in June 2020 and at more youth education programs since then.
 Akilino believes that the knowledge he possesses is precious for the younger generation for survival, identity, and increased resilience to the challenges of living on their small islands in a rapidly changing world.